1.

 resulting in

-Nu of about 200.
+Nu of

-This large value justifies neglecting conduction since
+about 200.
+This large value justifies neglecting conduction

-Nu is the ratio of convective to
+Nu is the ratio

-conductive thermal transfer rates.
+of convective to conductive thermal transfer rates.
 Since

 k=0.026 W/m/K for air,